 Homework.
 The bane of student life everywhere.
 And teachers too!
 Won’t someone please think of the teachers?

 It has been one of the hottest raging debates among progressives and traditionalists in education circles for many years now; is homework a help or a hindrance?

 There are undoubtedly millions of student hours per year wasted on busywork that adds little to student learning.
 But, that doesn’t mean that the judicious use of homework can’t add greatly to student learning; particularly in an area as complex as literacy.

 When it comes to reading and writing homework, there are good points to be made on both sides.
 But, as with many hot button issues, the truth likely lies somewhere in the middle.

 Homework should ALWAYS be focused.
 It should be carefully designed and purposeful.
-Without clear objectives built in, the homework serves little to no pedagogical purpose.
-It is more likely to be a waste of the student’s time and the time of teacher who is doomed to mark it.
+Without clear objectives built-in, the homework serves little to no pedagogical purpose.
+It is more likely to be a waste of the student’s time and the time of the teacher who is doomed to mark it.

 The first rule of Homework Club is Bin the Busy Work!

 ENGLISH HOMEWORK TIP 2: Make The Homework Fit for Purpose

 It may seem obvious, but homework must be suited to the ability of the student.
 How often have diligent students pulled their hair out struggling over a problem all night, press-ganging parents into the effort, only to be soundly trounced by a problem Einstein himself would need his morning coffee before attempting.

 Avoid setting homework that will stretch the student to the elastic limits of their abilities.
 We don’t want anyone ‘snapping’ here.
 The material chosen for reading or writing homework should, however, challenge the student to some degree.
 Just as with strength training, some resistance is required to build ‘muscle’ here.